What you’ll get from this book

-In a market predicted to be worth $675 billion globally within a few years, beauty brands and retailers are in a highly competitive and rapidly-changing environment that at times can seem contradictory.
+In a market predicted to be worth $750 billion globally by 2024, beauty brands and retailers are in a highly competitive and rapidly-changing environment that can seem contradictory.

 In beauty, the customer experience is where the sale is won or lost, so while these two different business models face slightly different competitive challenges, ultimately both are seeking to engage the same consumers.
 And all must contend with the challenge of bringing the experience of shopping for cosmetics to life online.
 But how?